PedroHenriques/minesweeper/README.md

 - add more game modes, each introducing twists to the classic formula
 - add a backend allowing for saving a game in progress, leaderboards, etc.

+## Other Versions

+- A version created with Redux + React is available at [https://github.com/PedroHenriques/minesweeper-v2](https://github.com/PedroHenriques/minesweeper-v2).